marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 function localize(language){
   $("body").attr("id", language)
   $("*[data-t]").each(function(){
     $(this).html(I18n[language][$this.data("t")])
   })
 }
 {% endhighlight %}

-Meaning it will use my I18n object (very basic JSON) and replace the content of any HTML element with a data-t attribute.
+... meaning it will use my I18n object (very basic JSON) and replace the content of any HTML element with a data-t attribute.
 The body ID is set so I can load different images in CSS if needed.

-I find it easy to use and it's decent performance wise if you don't have too much text displayed.
+I find it very easy to use every day and it's decent performance wise if you don't have too much text displayed.

 ### Preloading

 Preloading is great, it really speeds up everything.

-As explained above, I internationalized all my app, so without preloading I would have a couple of miliseconds where the text would appear, causing a blink.
+As explained above, I internationalized my whole app.
+Because of this, without preloading, I would have a couple of miliseconds where the text would appear, causing a blink.
 Preloading views fixed this.

 {% highlight javascript %}